Darin755/browser-linux/docs/parameters.md

 - initial=\<name of image>
   - This is the name of a the v86 save state.
 It can be raw or compressed with zstd
   - The save state needs to have the save amount of ram configured. (default 256)
+- proxy=\<proxy url>
+  - This is the url to a custom proxy.
+The default is the proxy hosted by copy.